iveytechclub/iveytechclub.ca/README.md

 ### Events

 1. From the root directory, navigate to **pages -> EventsPage -> assets -> EventBanners**.
-2. Once you see the list of company logo files, click **Add file -> Upload files**, at the top right corner of the page.
+2. Once you see the list of event banner files, click **Add file -> Upload files**, at the top right corner of the page.
 Recommend standard FB event banner size ratio, `1200 x 628 pixels (1.91:1 ratio)`.
 3. Once you've added your logo files, click **Commit changes** at the bottom fo the page.
 4. Go back to the root directory by clicking on **/iveytechclub.ca** in the top left corner.
 5. From the root directory, navigate to **pages -> EventsPage -> events.json**.